blaenk/blaenk.github.io/readme.markdown

 * atom feed generation
 * disqus comments on by default, can turn off with metadata `comments: off`
     * only loads the JS when comments are on
+* github history integration
+    * show the commit that most recently altered a given post in its footer, as well as a link to its overall history on github

 Todo: